veit/python-basics-tutorial/docs/install.rst

    pip install MOPUp`` and then regularly call ``mopup`` to get the latest version of your Python installation.

-   If older Python versions are required, for example to test libraries with :doc:`test/tox`, `python-build-standalone
+   If older Python versions are required, `python-build-standalone
    <https://gregoryszorc.com/docs/python-build-standalone/main/building.html#macos>`_
    can be used.